 Benefits of Employee Pulse Surveys

 If you’re already conducting employee engagement or employee satisfaction surveys, employee pulse surveys may still be worth considering.
-Most organizations conducting employee pulse surveys experience improvement in company culture, and higher rate of engagement.
-Frequent feedback also instills a sense of trust in an employee, indicating that the organisation is listening and is interested in knowing how the employee feels.
+Most organizations conducting employee pulse surveys experience improvement in company culture, and a higher rate of engagement.
+Frequent feedback also instills a sense of trust in an employee, indicating that the organization is listening and is interested in knowing how the employee feels.
 Still, real-time measures are only useful if an organization is committed to reviewing results and taking follow-up action.
 SoGoSurvey’s comprehensive reports help you identify any trends in employee responses over time.
 Whether it’s a change in policy, organizational plans, org structure, or employee transfers, the impact of changes on employee satisfaction can be an important metric to track.
 Smart organizations share a simple mantra: “Happy employees = Happy customers.”

 Improvement in company culture has a direct impact on enhanced productivity and employee retention.
 There is also a hidden financial benefit in conducting pulse surveys.

 Time is money, and shorter surveys are quicker to take.
 Quick and simple questions mean that participants don’t take a long time to ponder over their answers.
 Imagine it takes an employee one minute to respond to a weekly employee pulse survey.
 Over the course of a year, this employee spends under an hour providing detailed insights to decision-makers, enabling the organization to build on strengths and address weaknesses — time well spent.